 Management is responsible for the establishment and maintenance of a system of internal control over financial reporting.
 This system has been designed to provide reasonable assurance that assets are safeguarded and that the financial reporting is accurate and reliable.
-The consolidated financial statements have been prepared by management in accordance with IFRS and in accordance with accounting policies set out in the notes to the consolidated financial statements for the three months ended March 31, 2019.
-There has been no change in the Corporation's internal control over financial reporting during the three months ended March 31, 2019 that has materially affected, or is reasonably likely to materially affect, the Corporation's internal control over financial reporting.
+The condensed consolidated financial statements have been prepared by management in accordance with IFRS and in accordance with accounting policies set out in the notes to the condensed consolidated financial statements for the three and six months ended June 30, 2019.
+There has been no change in the Corporation's internal control over financial reporting during the three and six months ended June 30, 2019 that has materially affected, or is reasonably likely to materially affect, the Corporation's internal control over financial reporting.
 There are inherent limitations in all control systems and no disclosure controls and procedures can provide complete assurance that no future errors or fraud will occur.
 An economically feasible control system, no matter how well conceived or operated, can provide only reasonable, not absolute, assurance that the objectives of the control system are met.